TabCarousel/TabCarousel/README.markdown

 Installing
 ----------

+Installation is simple: download the .crx file from the downloads on GitHub.
+Chrome will take it from there.

 Carousel is early in development.
 I consider it to be beta software, although Chrome doesn't allow versions to be marked as such.

-To install, download the .crx file from the downloads on GitHub.

-To use the code from GitHub, you'll have to install the unpacked extension:

-* Download the zip, tar, or git clone this repo
-* Extract the zip/tar archive, if necessary
-* Open chrome://extensions in your browser
-* Hit the "+" button on Developer Mode (on the right side of the page)
-* Choose "Load unpacked extension..." and browse for the extracted files.

-If it installed correctly, you'll see a new toolbar button.

-This was originally written on Chrome 12.0.742.100 on Mac OS X 10.6.4.

 Example Uses
 ------------